FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/UCONF/_index.md

     "title": "About the unified configuration tool (UCONF)", "linkTitle": "Set UCONF parameters",
     "weight": "220"
-}Configurable Transfer CFT{{< TransferCFT/transfercftname  >}} parameters fall into two basic categories, definable objects or UCONF values.
+}Configurable {{< TransferCFT/suitevariablesTransferCFTName  >}} parameters fall into two basic categories, definable objects or UCONF values.
 For some Transfer CFT parameters, you can use either method to define parameter values.

-When using Central Governance{{< TransferCFT/centralgovernancename  >}} to manage Transfer CFT{{< TransferCFT/componentshortname  >}}, some parameter values are specific to UCONF and modifiable only through the Central Governance{{< TransferCFT/centralgovernancename  >}} interface or using the UCONF utility as described in this section.
+When using {{< TransferCFT/suitevariablesCentralGovernanceName  >}} to manage {{< TransferCFT/axwayvariablesComponentShortName  >}}, some parameter values are specific to UCONF and modifiable only through the {{< TransferCFT/suitevariablesCentralGovernanceName  >}} interface or using the UCONF utility as described in this section.

 ## What is the unified configuration tool?

-Transfer CFT{{< TransferCFT/componentshortname  >}} features
+{{< TransferCFT/axwayvariablesComponentShortName  >}} features
 an easy-to-use configuration tool, UCONF, to standardize and merge functioning for all platforms.
 This interface enables you to makes technical parameter value modifications using either CFTUTIL or the Copilot UI.